THE FAFSA IS NOW AVAILABLE!!

-Pennsylvania residents please make sure you complete a state grant form, you can verify this by setting up an account at pheaa.org.
+Pennsylvania residents please make sure you complete a state grant form, you can verify this by setting up an account at https://pheaa.org.
 All students should review their student aid report in order to verify that there were no issues with the FAFSA.
-These could include;
+Potential flags could include;

 - Being selected for verification

-- Missing a signature (FSA ID for both parent and student)
+- Missing a signature (FSA ID can be used to sign electronically for both parent and student)

-- Listing income in the tax question (these should be two different amounts).
+- Listing adjusted gross income in rsponse to the taxes paid question (these should be two different amounts).